pyvista/pyvista/docs/installation.rst

     conda install -c anaconda vtk=6.3.0

 You can also install VTK from the source by following these `Directions <http://www.vtk.org/Wiki/VTK/Building/Windows>`_.
-This is generally quite difficult in Windows.
+This is quite difficult.

 Install vtkInterface